leaflabs/libmaple/docs/source/bootloader.rst

 Maple Rev6 - The Serial Bootloader (Tentative)
 ----------------------------------------------

+.. note:: This section documents an in-progress version of the Maple bootloader.  **No Maples yet sold use this bootloader protocol**.
+   It has not been yet been publicly released, and its interface is not stable.

 The bootloader in Rev3/Rev5 works well on Linux, acceptably on Mac, but was unsatisfactory on Windows.
 Unlike the other operating systems,